Pothos v4 is now available! 🎉Check out the full migration guide here

 Similarly to adding your own custom scalars, you can utilize scalars from the graphql-scalars library by also providing the types through the SchemaTypes generic parameter.

 Note that when implementing the graphql-scalars library, the best types to use for Input and Output types are not always intuitive.
-For example, you might assume that the JSON type from graphql-scalars would utilize the global JSON type, or another JSON type imported from a library that tries to enumarate potential JSON values, but it is ussually better to just use unknown.
+For example, you might assume that the JSON type from graphql-scalars would utilize the global JSON type, or another JSON type imported from a library that tries to enumerate potential JSON values, but it is usually better to just use unknown.
 A good place to start if you are unsure what type to use it the check the codegenScalarType inside file where the scalar is defined by graphql-scalars (BigInt scalar definition, for reference).
 This isn't defined for all scalars, and some scalars use any in which case unknown might be a better option.

 import { DateResolver, JSONResolver } from 'graphql-scalars';